 Other foundations soon followed in Brittany and Normandy, then in South Africa (1891), in England (1901), and more recently in Burkina Faso (1965) and Nigeria (1970) (see all the communities)

 To strengthen the communion, mutual support, and consistency in the programme of Formation, Mother Yvonne-Aimée (1901-1951), of Malestroit Community, proposed the creation of a Federation of Communities.
 Her proposal was approved by Rome in 1946 and the Federation of the Augustinians of the Mercy of Jesus was formed.
 Today this Federation continues to oversee and inspire the Communities in France, England, Burkina Faso, Nigeria and South Africa.

 The Canadian Monasteries formed their own Federation in 1957; at that time there were 12 Communities, today there are 6 and 4 of these are situated on the same property.
 The Generalate of the autonomous Federation of the Augustinians of Canada is located in Quebec City.

 Historically each Monastery has its Autonomy and its own history, however, the family spirit that existed between them from the first foundation made by Dieppe still exists today.

-Present on 3 continents, in 18 Monasteries in 2 Federations (Europe/Africa and Canadian) the Augustinians of the Mercy of Jesus remain fully aware of the misery in the world and of the needs of the Church.
+Present on 3 continents, in 11 Monasteries (Europe-Africa) in 2 Federations (Europe/Africa and Canadian) the Augustinians of the Mercy of Jesus remain fully aware of the misery in the world and of the needs of the Church.
 Conscious of the issues in society today and the need to make God’s Mercy known, concerned by evangelization and new forms of poverty, they live their mission in faith.